candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

   - Sometimes there are two links: subject and issuer.
   - Many CAs have sub-CAs, so you could have: subject, sub-sub-CA, sub-CA, root CA
-- Clients walk the chain until they find a CA they trust
+- Clients walk the chain, verifying along the way, until they find a CA they trust
 - Trust has to begin somewhere, so root CA certs are self-signed

 --